Lorenzo Musetti: 2025: Top 10 debut, success at majors

 Even though he was defeated in the final of the Hellenic Championship by Novak Djokovic, he still qualified for the ATP Finals due to Djokovic's withdrawal.

+2026: World No. 5, first doubles title, injuries

+Musetti began his season at the Hong Kong Open by beating Tomás Martín Etcheverry and home favorite Coleman Wong.
+By beating Andrey Rublev in the semifinals, Musetti officially entered the Top 5 in the ATP rankings at world No. 5, becoming the third Italian in the history of the PIF ATP Rankings to be ranked inside the Top 5, following Adriano Panatta and Jannik Sinner.
+He lost to Alexander Bublik in the final in straight sets.

+Musetti, however, teamed up with Lorenzo Sonego and won the doubles title at the same tournament, beating the pair of Karen Khachanov and Rublev.
+It was his first title in doubles.

+Musetti advanced to the quarterfinals of the 2026 Australian Open with a notable win over Taylor Fritz in straight sets and completing a set of quarterfinals reached at all four majors, but was forced to retire due to injury while leading Novak Djokovic two sets to love.
+He then also withdrew from the Golden clay swing and Acapulco.

+After experiencing disappointing exits at Indian Wells and in Monte-Carlo, Musetti reached the quarterfinals in Barcelona, before losing to eventual champion Arthur Fils.

+Following a loss to Casper Ruud in the fourth round of the Italian Open, Musetti then announced he would be withdrawing from the French Open due to a rectus femoris injury.

 Personal life

-On 15 March 2024, Musetti announced via Instagram that he and his partner Veronica Confalonieri had welcomed a son, whom they named Ludovico.
-In May 2025, also through Instagram, the couple announced Confalonieri is pregnant with their second child.
+On 15 March 2024, Musetti announced that he and his partner Veronica Confalonieri had welcomed a son, whom they named Ludovico.
+Their second son, Leandro, was born on 29 November 2025.

 Musetti has revealed that the birth of his first child changed his mentality around tennis and inspired him to play better and train harder.
-He also credits reaching the Semi-finals of Wimbledon and a bronze medal at the Summer Olympics in Paris (both 2024) to the same inspiration.
+He also credits reaching the semifinals of Wimbledon and a bronze medal at the Summer Olympics in Paris (both in 2024) to the same inspiration.

 Musetti has lived with a group of five friends since the age of 8; he calls them his first fans after his family.
-Musetti trains at La Spezia TC and Tirrenia.
+Musetti trains at Circolo Tennis Spezia and in Tirrenia.
+He is also a longtime fan of Juventus FC.